Leicester City gave a valiant performance on Wednesday night but it wasn’t enough to dispose of Simeone’s men, losing 2-1 on aggregate.

 This works conversely however, whilst they can do the job in England they find themselves outclassed in the Allianz.

-This is the essence of the problem, English clubs have over-adapted to the Premier League and now struggle in a new environment like a fish out of water.
+This is the essence of the problem, English teams have over-adapted to the Premier League and now struggle in a new environment like a fish out of water.

-The only way this will change soon is if the league becomes less competitive (which I don’t think we want to see) or Premier League teams will have to throw the gauntlet and add a new dimension of physicality to the Champions League as Leicester have done.
+The only way this will change soon is if the league becomes less competitive (which I don’t think we want to see) or English teams will have to throw the gauntlet and add a new dimension of physicality to the Champions League as Leicester have done.

 This is a crucial moment for English football, it is time for clubs to take risks against the giants of European football and not show too much respect.